Desktop app for all the calls on your computer

 Well, you are not alone!

-Each of these tools brings something unique to the table.
-But if you need a AI note taker with live translation and an AI chat that helps you convert lengthy summaries into quick action items, then you should check out JotMe.
+Each of these AI note-taking tools brings something unique to the table.
+But if you need an AI note taker with live translation and an AI chat that helps you convert lengthy summaries into quick action items, then you should check out JotMe.

 In this comprehensive article, we provide a detailed guide to the best AI note-taking tools, which include AI chat and live translation capabilities.
 Let’s break them down one by one: